Q. What is a worksection?

 Q. This is my first specification and I'm not sure how to start, what do I do?

-A. Download and read the SPECbuilder Live Guide.
+A. Download and read the SPECbuilder Guide.

 Refer to the QUICKstart guide for information on how to check your package contents, understand the structure of NATSPEC and use SPECbuilder to create a draft specification.